akrav4enk0/cnp-fraud-anomaly-detection/README.md

 ## Data

-*The raw competition files are not included in this repository or submission.* Kaggle's Competition Rules restrict redistributing Competition Data to anyone not participating in the competition, so the four IEEE-CIS files must come directly from Kaggle rather than being shipped here.
+*The raw files are not included in this repository.* Kaggle's Competition Rules restrict redistributing Competition Data, so the IEEE-CIS data files must come directly from Kaggle.

 Note: every notebook in this project is saved with its cells already executed, so you can read all results, tables, and figures directly without downloading anything or running